frankiefab100/Blockchain-Development-Resources/README.md

 The contents of this repository will help you launch a career in Blockchain development.
 It contains useful website, courses, tutorials, articles  and books for blockchain enthusiasts, enginners, crypto traders, developers, designers and stakeholders in the Crypto space.

-Learning resources on learn how to deploy smart contracts on Ethereum, build DApps, DeFi, DEX, DAO, NFTs and Token protocol.
+FREE Learning resources on how to deploy smart contracts on Ethereum, build DApps, DeFi, DEX, DAO, NFTs and Token protocol.
-It also comprises of How-to-use tutorials on Blockchain engineering tools & Technologies - **Solidity, Hardhat, Web3js, Ganache, RemixIDE, Metamask, Ethersjs, Truffle, OpenZeppelin, Infura, Reactjs etc**
+It also comprises of How-to-use tutorials on Blockchain engineering tools & technologies - **Solidity, Hardhat, Web3js, Ganache, RemixIDE, Metamask, Ethersjs, Truffle, OpenZeppelin, Infura, Reactjs etc**

 #### Please carefully read [`Contributing guidelines`](./CONTRIBUTING.md) before opening a pull request or issue.